Proposal (353) to South American Classification Committee

 Comments solicited from Robin Woods: "On pages 141-143 of my Guide to Birds of the Falkland Islands (1988), there is a fairly full description of the species, including voice, food, habitat, status and breeding with records of localities and numbers.
 In our 1997 Atlas of Breeding Birds of the Falkland Islands, on pages 72-73, all the evidence available at the time for recognising the presence of naturalised Domestic Geese is quoted and for want of stronger evidence, I labelled the species as Anser anser.
 In my opinion there is no question that the intermittent introduction of domestic geese by several people since the late 18th century has led to complete naturalisation and the establishment of truly wild, self-sustaining populations at several localities.
 I consider therefore that this species should definitely be added to the SACC list with the status IN for the Falkland Islands and listed as Feral Domestic Goose 'Anser anser'., not Graylag Goose.

-"If anyone questions the availability of a population study in response to this backing for Thomas' proposal, they should consult our Atlas where they will find an assessment of the records I was able to collect over the period 1983-1992.
+"If anyone questions the availability of a population study in response to this backing for Anonymous' proposal, they should consult our Atlas where they will find an assessment of the records I was able to collect over the period 1983-1992.
 Incidentally, I believe that the possibility of eventual dominance over the native Upland Goose Chloephaga picta is extremely unlikely.
 This has been suggested by some observers locally, perhaps because a few feral geese at a much-visited Magellanic Penguin-viewing point for tourists near Stanley have appeared to be rather aggressive."

 Comments from Remsen: YES.
 By virtually any criteria for "establishment," Anser anser seems to fit (for Falklands) based on Robin's comments above."